1I said to myself, “Come now, I will test you with pleasure; and to see what is good.” But behold, that also was pointless.

 3I searched with my heart how to entice my flesh with wine (my heart still guiding me with wisdom), and how to embrace folly until I could see what is good for the sons of men that they should do under heaven in the number of the days of their lives.

-4I made myself great works.
-I built myself houses.
-I planted myself vineyards.
+4I made great works for myself: I built myself houses.
+I planted vineyards for myself.

-5I made myself gardens and private gardensa and I planted in them trees of all kinds of fruit.
+5I made gardens and private gardensa for myself and I planted in them trees of all kinds of fruit.

-6I made myself pools of water, from which to water groves of growing trees.
+6I made pools of water for myself, from which to water groves of growing trees.

 7I bought male slaves and female slaves and had slaves who were born in my house.
 I also had great possessions of herds and flocks, more than all who had been before me in Jerusalem;

 8I also gathered silver and gold for myself, and the treasure of kings and of the provinces.
-I got myself male and female singers, and the delights of the sons of men—many beautiful concubines.
+I acquired male and female singers for myself, and the delights of the sons of men—many beautiful concubines.

 9So I became great and surpassed all those who had been before me in Jerusalem.
 Still, my wisdom also remained with me.